The construction industry is one of the world’s largest consumers of raw materials and sources of waste – and buildings are a major reason why.

-One of the mains reasons that the construction industry creates so much waste is because buildings have traditionally been designed with little thought given to future renovation or demolition.
-In particular, there has been a lack of consideration about what should happen to the materials when that time comes and what impact their disposal may have on our health and environment.
-In fact, only 20–30 percent of construction and demolition waste is recycled or reused, which is often due to poor design and lack of information on the building contents.
+One explanation is that buildings have traditionally been designed with little thought given to future renovation or demolition – in particular, what would happen to the materials when that time comes and what impact that may have on our health and environment.

 With stone wool, there is nothing to worry about

 For our stone wool building materials, the answer to all these questions is a resounding “yes”.
 Stone wool is natural, being made from volcanic rock; so durable that it can last 55+ years (and counting) without losing any performance; completely safe, posing no threat to our health or environment; and so “circular” that it can be endlessly recycled, also without losing any performance.